Aerial view of a winding river in a mountainous landscape with snow-covered peaks in the background.

 • Cultural resource consultation on all field sampling programs

-• A unique multi-year tribal resource use and consumption survey
+• A unique, comprehensive multi-year tribal resource use and consumption survey

-• Collaboration on an uplands plant sampling program, focused on plants of cultural significance
+• Collaboration on an uplands plant sampling program to focus on plants of cultural significance

-• Participation in an ongoing Soil Amendment Technology Evaluation Study, including conducting annual vegetation monitoring.
+• Completion of a Soil Amendment Technology Evaluation Study, including conducting annual vegetation monitoring.

 Area Response Actions